rohit161996/Web2/19. NextJS 2/Readme.md

 <img src="image-13.png" width=700px>

 ### 1. Install prisma
+- Install the prisma package which is the ORM which we are using.
 ```bash
   npm install prisma
 ```

+- Go to the `neon.tech`, Go to the Projects -> `New Project` -> Name the database as `database-class-week-19`.

+- Click on the option connect to the database, then copy the database URL.

 ### 2. Install prisma schema
+- This means create a directory `prisma` and a schema file for prisma in it with the following command.

 ```bash
   npx prisma init
 ```

 ### 3. Create a simple user schema
+- In the `prisma/schema.prisma` file create a model using the code given below.

 ```postgres
   model User {
     id        Int     @id  @default(autoincrement())